 It’s often not the lack of information available throughout the supply chain that is the problem, but rather that the information does not feed to a central knowledge centre.

-“Ordering decisions are very often based on historic trends, fluctuations of any sort then result in emergency orders, overtime and overall chaos” says McLaren.
+“Ordering decisions are very often based on historic trends, fluctuations of any sort then result in emergency orders, overtime and overall chaos” says Basson.
 “This is like looking at your organisation through a key hole.
 Only when supply chain information comes together at a central point can data be turned into information that can assist business owners to make decisions based on industry wide knowledge.”

 These integrated analytical tools can assist organisations with tracking how they’re doing in a current period versus a previous one, as well as determine downstream risk by viewing how their suppliers or stakeholders are doing.